davidepalladino/DNS-UpdaterA/README.md

 - to be a lightweight solution.
 - with a modular architecture that allows you to easily add support for new DNS providers.

-The current implementation includes support for Cloudflare.
+The current implementation includes support for OVH and Cloudflare.

 ## Features
 - **Provider-Agnostic Design:** The core logic for fetching the public IP and updating DNS records is abstracted, allowing easy integration with various DNS providers.